 You can set the context in a few different ways, but an excellent way is to get students to talk with their partner for a couple of minutes about a certain topic.
 It’s best if you give them a challenge of some kind such as, “Think of 5 reasons why…,” or, “Tell your partner about the last time you…”

 Don’t control the language they use, but use it as kind of a warm-up to activate any of their previous knowledge.
 Then, elicit some answers from students at the end of this time.

 Introduce the language (grammar or vocabulary) more explicitly at this point.
-But, don’t get all caught up in the nitty-gritty details of form, but instead focus on the bigger picture.
+But, don’t get all caught up in the nitty-gritty details of form, but instead, focus on the bigger picture.
 When can you use this language and what does it actually mean if you say, “XYZ.”

 It’s best if you can get students to work together on this instead of alone or as a whole class.
 Remember, it’s all about student-centered classrooms!

 Be sure to ask some CCQ’s (Concept Checking Questions) at this point to see if students really “get it.”